hmchou56/centra8/centra5/posters.md

    - Smart and Connected Communities Testbed
    - SCALE3: A resilient IoT data gathering and real-time data processing for safe community alerting
    - Social-Edge CPS: Social-Cyber-Physical Systems Meet Edge Computing
-1. For new projects, please name the report as “New CENTRA project: <insert here the name of the new project>
+1. For new projects, please name the report as "New CENTRA project" <insert here the name of the new project>
 5. List authors starting with the project leader/convener’s name, followed by names of active collaborators.
 2. Please include the following sections:
        -	Goals and Accomplishments